History Bones Exhibition

 Please get in touch with us with your memories, stories, materials and any old equipment you could part with, and ask family members too.

 Calling on kids

 You could film/interview your grandparents.
 You never know you may even win a prize for the best historic story “pre-2000”.

 Topics we are interested in are:

-- Relationships – with family, friends, partners, work or school collegues and the BBS and attitudes which you faced.
+Relationships – with family, friends, partners, work or school colleagues and the BBS and attitudes which you faced.